blackmirag3/Classify/docs/UserGuide.md

 Last delete undone!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```

+Note: This command does not undo changes from the `edit` command.

 ### Display the list of students `list`
 Displays the list of all students, or students with a specified subject.